Dress is that of a typical businessman but can go casual when necessary or when he is not working in the hotel or on hotel business.

 Charles Albert Wentworth (an influential person in political and social circles in Washington D.C. i.e. the man behind the scenes pulling the strings).
 Hopes one day to have a son who will enter politics so that he gain more influence.

 Rebecca Mary Wentworth (nee Martin)

 Michael Robert Wentworth (born 1843)

 Mary Alice Wentworth Barlow (born 1850)

-August 1865: Joined the newly formed Secret Service (Treasury Department) in combating counterfeit U.S. currency.
-Later, he became involved in investigating federal crimes.
+Joins the newly formed Secret Service (Treasury Department) in combating counterfeit U.S. currency.
+Later, he became involves in investigating federal crimes.
 He now uses his business interests as means of gaining access to those who have come under suspicion in order to gather evidence to convict them.

 Place of Birth: Washington D.C.